Facebook Removes Trump Ads With Symbol Used By Nazis. Campaign Calls It An 'Emoji'

 Facebook's action is the latest salvo between Trump and social media companies, which the president has attacked as biased for placing warning labels and removing posts that violate terms of service.

-The removal of the Trump campaign's Facebook posts, which accrued hundreds of thousands of impressions, was a rare move by the social network of more than 2.5 billion users, which has taken a permissive approach to most political advertisements.
+The removal of the Trump campaign's Facebook posts, which had already accrued more than a million impressions, was a rare move by the social network of more than 2.5 billion users, which has taken a permissive approach to most political advertisements.

+"So in a way, it's kind of closing the barn door after all of the horses have gotten out of the barn," said Sarah Roberts, an assistant professor of information studies at UCLA who studies content moderation.

+Roberts said for the Trump campaign, the advertisement is beneficial regardless of what Facebook's reaction.

 Unlike Twitter, which banned political ads and has added fact-checking labels to Trump tweets, Facebook has taken a more hands-off approach, with CEO Mark Zuckerberg doubling down on the influential social network's free speech absolutism.
 Zuckerberg has said it is not Facebook's job to determine what the truth is and that voting is the best way to hold elected leaders accountable.